The San Antonio Clubhouse

 Make a donation.

-The Clubhouse depends on the financial contributions of our supporters to keep all of our services free of charge to those in need.
+The Clubhouse depends on the financial contributions of our supporters to keep all of our services free of charge to our members.
 Secure online credit card donations are 100% tax-deductible and accepted through PayPal.

 Make a tribute in honor of a loved one.
 The memory of a loved one continues while helping people with severe mental illness.